didisouzacosta/uncompress-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/UncompressExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > uncompress`.
+To edit the Objective-C files, open `example/ios/UncompressExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > uncompress-react-native`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `uncompress` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `uncompress-react-native` under `Android`.

 ### Commit message convention